Must-Have Website Design Basics

 A. Serif Fonts

-A serif font has a stroke or slight extension at the end of each letter, giving them a classy appearance.
-Understandably, you can use them for writing the headings in a newspaper.
-However, you will need to use a bigger font size, ensuring that the text is easy to read.
+A serif font has a stroke or slight extension at the end of each letter, giving it a classy appearance.
+Understandably, you can use them to write the headings in a newspaper.
+However, you will need to use a bigger font size to ensure that the text is easy to read.

 B. Sans Serif Fonts